AUKEY PB-Y14 20000 USB-C - A wide, but slim high capacity USB-C power bank

 The AUKEY PB-Y14 20000 USB-C is one of the thinnest high capacity power banks you’ll find.
-The trade off it a larger than usual footprint.
-It also uses lithium polymer batteries rather than lithium ion.
-Lithium polymer is more robust, flexible, and allows for the thin profile.
+The trade-off is a larger than usual footprint.
+It also uses lithium polymer batteries rather than lithium-ion.
+Lithium polymer is more robust, flexible, and allows for a thin profile.
 The downside is less power per volume and a shorter lifespan.